New Horizons (Connie Smith album): Background, recording and content

 Connie Smith has 18 top ten Billboard country singles at the RCA Victor label before moving to Columbia Records in the 1970s.
 At Columbia, only two of her singles reached the country top ten, while a majority reached the top 20.
 Smith left Columbia's roster in 1977, theorizing that her music lacked the promotion that more popular Columbia acts received like George Jones or Tammy Wynette.
 Smith signed with Monument Records in 1977, which was owned by Fred Foster.
 According to Smith, Foster told her that he wanted to craft her into "another Roy Orbison."

 New Horizons was the second studio project Smith recorded for the Monument label.
-It was recorded at the Columbia Studio, located in Nashville, Tennessee.
+It was recorded at the Columbia Studios, located in Nashville, Tennessee.
 Sessions were held between September 1977 and February 1978.
 It was produced by Ray Baker.
 Baker had been serving as Smith's producer since 1973 and he moved forward with her to Monument.
 The material for New Horizons was cut in a country pop style, that was pressured into Smith by the label.
 Baker himself later remarked to biographer Barry Mazor that he also disliked the production of the album.
 A total of ten tracks comprised New Horizons.
 It featured several covers of pop singles.
 Among them was Andy Gibb's "I Just Want to Be Your Everything", Gogi Grant's "The Wayward Wind", Debby Boone's "You Light Up My Life" and James Taylor's "Your Smiling Face".
 Original material penned by Dallas Frazier, Steve Collum and Dewayne Ordender was also part of the project.